Squared Scholars

 Criteria:

-• Plan to enroll full-time at an accredited four-year university in the US in fall
+- Plan to enroll or transfer to an accredited four-year university in the US in the fall

 San Diego Squared (SD2) is Empowering Tomorrow’s STEM Leaders Today!
 SD2 connects underrepresented students to the power of STEM by providing access to education, mentorship, and the resources they need to lead the talent workforce.
 As part of the Squared Scholars program, we invest directly in students that are pursuing a college degree in a STEM-related field (Science, Technology, Engineering, & Math).